-PRAGUE (Reuters) - The junior party in the Czech ruling coalition, TOP09, backed a plan on Friday to nominate parliamentary speaker Miroslava Nemcova as the new prime minister following Petr Necas' resignation in a spying and bribery scandal.
+PRAGUE (Reuters) - The junior party in the ruling Czech coalition, TOP09, backed a plan on Friday to nominate parliament speaker Miroslava Nemcova as the new prime minister following the resignation of Petr Necas in a spying and bribery scandal.

-TOP09 backed Nemcova but at the same time demanded that the Civic Democrats quickly find her replacement as the head of the lower house, indicating there was horse-trading to be done in the days ahead.
+Earlier in the day, TOP09 backed Nemcova of the Civic Democrats but at the same time demanded its coalition partner quickly find a replacement for her as head of the lower house, indicating there was horse-trading to be done in the days ahead.

-"The Civic Democrats have to realize that the situation is serious and that they have to take the coalition partners into account," TOP09 Chairman Karel Schwarzenberg told reporters.
+"The Civic Democrats have to realize that the situation is serious and that they have to take the coalition partners into account," Schwarzenberg told reporters before meeting Zeman.

-The acting Civic Democrat chief, Martin Kuba, said he was ready to discuss the issue with TOP09.
+Martin Kuba, the acting Civic Democrat chief after Necas resigned, said he was ready to discuss the issue with TOP09.

 The Civic Democrats took a severe hit in popularity after the scandal broke out, an opinion poll showed on Friday.

-The aide to Necas, Jana Nagyova, is charged with ordering illegal spying.
-Prosecutors also accuse her of offering bribes, in the form of posts at state companies, to three parliamentary deputies last year for abandoning a rebellion against the prime minister.
+Nagyova is charged with ordering illegal spying.
+Prosecutors also accuse her of offering bribes, in the form of posts at state companies, to three parliamentary deputies last year in exchange for abandoning a rebellion against the prime minister.

-A lawyer for Nagyova said she rejected some of the charges and said she had acted in good faith.
+A lawyer for Nagyova said she rejected the charges and had acted in good faith.

-(Reporting by Robert Muller, Writing by Jan Lopatka; Editing by Angus MacSwan)
+(Reporting by Jason Hovet and Robert Muller; Writing by Jan Lopatka; Editing by Andrew Roche)